Keeping a Beautiful Table

 “It was strictly forbidden to preach to other prisoners, as it is in captive nations today.
 It was understood that whoever was caught doing received a severe beating.
 A number of us decided to pay the price for the privilege of preaching, so we accepted their terms.
 It was a deal: we preached and they beat us.
 We were happy preaching; they were happy beating us–so everyone was happy” (Wurmbrand, 2013 p.44).

 “The Bible verses are not well known in many countries, because Bibles are not permitted.
 Besides, the preacher had most likely been in prison for years without a Bible…They are like Job who said that he would believe in God even if He would slay him.
-They are like Jesus who called God “Father,’ even when He was seemingly forsaken on the cross” (Yurmbrand, 2013, p.
+They are like Jesus who called God “Father,’ even when He was seemingly forsaken on the cross” (Wurmbrand, 2013, p.
 89).

 When I survey the wondrous cross